-Most BBQ sauces you will find in stores are loaded with refined sugars, glucose syrup or corn syrup.
-Even a low carb BBQ sauce (or sugar free ketchup) that claims to be sugar-free may use sweeteners that will impact your glucose levels.
+Most BBQ sauces you will find in stores are loaded with refined sugars, glucose syrup, or corn syrup.
+Even a low-carb BBQ sauce (or sugar-free ketchup) that claims to be sugar-free may use sweeteners that will impact your glucose levels.

 So if you want to eat a storebought sauce (or any dipping sauce) you will need to look closely at the nutrition label.
 Avoid the ones that contain maltodextrin and maltitol.

 To make this traditional homemade sauce you will first want to get out all your ingredients and measure them.
-This recipe goes by quickly so it best to have everything ready to go.
+This recipe goes by quickly so it is best to have everything ready to go.

 Now that you have your ingredients measured you can make the sauce.
 To get started combine the olive oil, spices, and sweetener together in a saucepan over medium-high heat.
 Mix the sugar and spices until it starts to melt.